BoomR59/Blender_Webm_Exp/readme.md

 This addon *currently* assumes you are rendering png's with "%4d.png" naming convention aka 0001.png, 0002.png, 0003.png etc.

-Choose the parameters you like and click Render.
+Inititialize the variables first, then choose the parameters you like and click render webm.
 Blender will act as if it is "unresponsive" but it is actually rendering your frames.
 I highly recommend having the Blender Console Window open to view progress.

 ## License